willmcgugan/faqtory/README.md

 # FAQtory

-This is a tool to auto-generate Frequently Asked Questions (FAQs) documents.
+FAQtory is a tool to auto-generate a Frequently Asked Questions (FAQs) document.

-FAQtory compiles a [FAQ.md](./FAQ.md) from individual `.question.md` documents.
-By default this will create a GitHub flavoured Markdown document, but you can edit a template to produce whatever format you like.
+With default settings, FAQtory will compile a `FAQ.md` in the root of your repository.

+Additionally, a "suggest" feature uses fuzzy matching to reply to GutHUB issues with suggestions from your FAQ -- which should cut down work for maintainers!

 ## Getting started